casper-devrel/docs-redux/cspr-docs/docs/developers/dapps/technology-stack.md

 2. Third-party signers

    Third-party signers may be used as well.
-A JSON representation of the unsigned transaction should be forwarded to the third-party signer and accept a callback containing the signed transaction object.
+A JSON representation of the unsigned transaction should be forwarded to the third-party signer and accept a callback containing the signed deploy object.

 ### Querying Global State